r5n-labs/vscode-react-javascript-snippets/README.md

 |     `cref→` | `this.${1:refName}Ref = React.createRef()`                                          |
 |     `fref→` | `const ref = React.createRef()`                                                     |
 |      `bnd→` | `this.methodName = this.methodName.bind(this)`                                      |

+## React Hooks

+- All hooks from [official docs](https://reactjs.org/docs/hooks-reference.html) are added with hook name prefix.

 ## React Native